Your cart is currently empty!

 An LLC is a legally distinct company organization formed under state law.
 An LLC combines aspects of a sole proprietorship, partnership, and corporation and provides owners with a great deal of freedom.
 An LLC’s management structure, operating procedures, and tax treatment are all up to the owners.
 A single-member LLC may be formed by one person, while many individuals can create a multi-member LLC.

-You can tell whether a firm is an LLC because its legal name includes the term “limited liability company” or the abbreviation “LLC.”
+You can tell whether a firm is an LLC because its legal name includes “limited liability company” or “LLC.”
 The distinguishing characteristic of an LLC is that it protects its members from the debts and liabilities of the company.
 The regular course of business.
-In a moment, we’ll go through what this implies in more depth.
+We’ll go through what this implies in more depth in a moment.

 You may be shocked to discover that there is nothing special you must do to establish a single proprietorship.
 You may be running a sole proprietorship without even realizing it.
 By definition, a sole proprietor sells products and services without the assistance of a partner.
-To legally run your single proprietorship, you may need to apply for business licenses or zoning permits depending on where your company is situated.
+To legally run your single proprietorship, you may need to apply for business licenses or zoning permits, depending on your company’s location.
 Furthermore, every company, even a sole proprietorship, that operates under a trading name must file for a fake business name certificate, commonly known as a DBA or “doing business as” certificate.
 However, that is all there is to it regarding formation paperwork, making sole proprietorships the most straightforward and slightest costly kind of company to establish.

 An LLC may also be required to get business licenses and a DBA (if operating under a trading name).
-The articles of organization, on the other hand, are an essential formation document for an LLC.
-This document confirms the establishment of your LLC and must be submitted with the state in which you operate.
+On the other hand, the articles of organization are essential formation documents for an LLC.
+This document confirms the establishment of your LLC and must be submitted to the state where you operate.
 The cost of filing articles of incorporation varies by state, but it typically runs between $50 and $200.

-The operational and managerial structure is more complicated, and it is usually defined in an LLC operating agreement.
+The operational and managerial structure is more complicated and usually defined in an LLC operating agreement.
 Though only a few states need an operating agreement, most LLCs have one, especially with numerous members.
 The operating agreement specifies each member’s equity interest in the company, voting rights, and profit-sharing.
 An LLC may be administered jointly by its members or by appointed management.

 Typically, LLC members vote on corporate issues in proportion to their ownership interest in the firm (referred to as membership units).
 A 33 percent owner, for example, would have a one-third vote on business issues, whereas a 25 percent owner would have a one-quarter voice.
 Profits are often distributed per ownership percentages.
 In the above example, the 33 percent owner would get one-third of the company earnings, while the 25% owner would receive one-quarter of the firm profits.